aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tisha-bav/kinah-for-the-chmielnicki-massacres-of-1648-1649-in-sefer-kol-yaakov-1658.html.md

 <html>
 <head></head>
 <body>
-Title: Kinah for the Chmielnicki Massacres of 1648–1649 in Sefer Kol Yaakov (1658)<br />
+Title: Ḳinah for the Chmielnicki Massacres of 1648–1649 in Sefer Ḳol Yaaqov (1658)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=24029">http://opensiddur.org/?p=24029</a>
 <p />